WBLU-LP: MyNetworkTV affiliation

-WBLU was purchased by Equity Broadcasting in August 2006, which began to centralcast the station from their Little Rock headquarters, ending any local staffing of the station at the end of 2006.
+WBLU was purchased by Equity Broadcasting in August 2006, which began to centralcast the station from their headquarters in Little Rock, Arkansas, ending any local staffing of the station at the end of 2006.
 On September 5, 2006, the station became a charter affiliate of MyNetworkTV without any consideration of becoming part of The CW, as Equity refused to affiliate any of their stations with that network.
 Equity also added programming from the Retro Television Network (which it owned at that time) to fill out the remainder of the broadcast day, discontinuing any other syndicated programming.

 WBLU-LP went dark on or about July 22, 2008, due to what Equity described as "intermittent signal delivery issues" via satellite from Little Rock.
 The station reportedly resumed broadcasting on October 1, 2008.
 WBLU-LP did have a construction permit to move to digital operations, but for most of their stations, Equity never even made any serious attempt to build a digital facility out due to liquidity issues, and many of their full-power stations went dark after the digital transition on June 12, 2009, due to a lack of any digital facility to transition to.
 In contrast, WBLU-LP, as a low-power station, would have been able to remain on the air in analog until July 13, 2021, at the latest (the transition date for low-power stations), were it to have completed a move to the new UHF television band below channel 51.
 All UHF channels between 52 and 69 had been auctioned off before the transition to extend GSM mobile phone frequencies.

 Equity had filed a construction permit before the auction to boost WBLU-LP's effective radiated power of 4 kW to 42 kW on channel 62, which would have increased the viewing area into the neighboring cities that touch Lexington.
 The signal upgrade never took place as the digital transition removing channel 62 from the UHF bandplan made the construction permit unbuildable, and it was regarded as a time-wasting move on Equity's part to merely preserve the license.